 What to buy for dinner:

-If you don’t have access to an Instant Pot, you can also prepare dinner on your RV’s stovetop, a grill, or over the campfire.
-Menus like tacos, spaghetti, and stir frys are great easy recipes that cook quickly and won’t heat up the RV too much.
+Meals like tacos, spaghetti, and stir fry are easy recipes that cook quickly and won’t heat up the RV too much.

 Sausage and Veggie Campfire Packets